Hip TendonitisBy Sally Ann Quirke | Filed under: Hip Pain, Tendonitis

 More commonly, I see an inflamed iliotibial band which is a band of connective tissue along the side of your hip and thigh that frequently becomes inflamed and sore.
-However, it is a cousin of a tendon, not a pure tendon!!
-It is very common in runners!
+However, while it is a cousin of a tendon, not a pure tendon!!
+It is very common in runners! (see Johnny’s story at the end of the page.)

 A tendon is a strong flexible band of fibrous tissue.
 The role of a tendon is to connect your muscles to your bones.
+You can see these as the grey / purple fibres in the picture here.
 Your muscles are responsible for moving your bones by contracting on demand.
 When your muscle contracts it is the tendon that transfers that force of movement to your bones so that they move for you!
-It has a very important role!
+So you can see, it has a very important role!
+To do it’s job well, it has to be strong, firm and tough.

 There are many different shapes and sizes of tendons in your body.
-Around your hip area there are many tendons.
-The main hip tendons are iliopsoas, pectineus, adductor longus, rectus femoris and your iliotibial tract.
+Around your hip area there are many tendons, with the main ones being the iliopsoas, pectineus, adductor longus, rectus femoris and your iliotibial tract.
 When these tendons in your hip are working well they glide perfectly as their related muscle contracts.

 These hip tendons can become inflamed for a number of reasons.
-When a tendon is inflamed the action of their contracting muscle pulling on them irritates them further and more inflammation and pain results.
+When a tendon is inflamed the action of their contracting muscle pulling on them irritates them further, causing more inflammation and then pain results.

 This is called tendonitis.
 Tendonitis is an inflammation of the tendon.